-We at the Office for National Statistics (ONS) plan and carry out the census in England and Wales.
-We are an independent non-ministerial agency that reports directly to Parliament.
+We at the Office for National Statistics (ONS) are carrying out the census in England and Wales in 2021.
+We are an independent, non-ministerial agency that reports directly to Parliament.
 We are the UK’s largest producer of official statistics and recognised national statistical institute.
 We are trusted to collect and protect information.

 The census asks questions about you, your home and the people who live in it.
 That is personal information that we keep safe and confidential by law.